-- Of the first twelve patients dosed, one (1) patient demonstrated a complete response ("CR"), eight (8) patients demonstrated partial response ("PR") and three patients demonstrated stable disease ("SD"), as measured by RECIST criteria.
-This translates to a 100% disease control rate ("DCR") and 75% objective response rate ("ORR"). - Eleven patients had successful resections of their tumors, with six (6) patients having an R0 resection, which indicates a microscopically marginnegative resection in which no gross or microscopic tumor remains in the tumor bed, and four (4) patients with a R1 resection, indicating microscopic residual tumor.
-One patient had an R2, indicating macroscopic residual tumor.
-One patient in the second cohort was ineligible for debulking surgery due to a medical complication unrelated to the study or the study drug. - Of the eleven surgically treated and evaluable patients, one patient demonstrated a complete pathological response ("cPR"), five (5) patients demonstrated a micro pathological response ("microPR"), and five (5) patients demonstrated a macroPR.
-These data compare favorably to historical data, which indicate that cPRs are typically seen in less than 7% of patients receiving neoadjuvant chemotherapy followed by surgical resection. cPRs have been associated with a median overall survival of 72 months, which is more than three years longer than those who do not experience a cPR.
-In addition, microPRs are seen in approximately 30% of patients, and are associated with a median overall survival of 38 months. - All eleven patients who completed treatment follow-up experienced a dramatic (greater than 90%) drop in their CA-125 protein levels as of their most recent study visit.
+- Of the fourteen patients treated to date in the entire study, two (2) patients demonstrated a complete response, ten (10) patients demonstrated a partial response and two (2) patients demonstrated stable disease, as measured by RECIST criteria.
+This translates to a 100% disease control rate ("DCR") and an 86% objective response rate ("ORR").
+Of the five patients treated in the highest dose cohort, there was a 100% objective response rate with one (1) complete response and four (4) partial responses. - Fourteen patients had successful resections of their tumors, with nine (9) patients (64%) having an R0 resection, which indicates a microscopically margin-negative resection in which no gross or microscopic tumor remains in the tumor bed.
+Of the five patients treated at the highest dose cohort, all five patients (100%) experienced a R0 surgical resection. - One patient demonstrated a pathological complete response (pCR). pCRs are typically seen in less than 7% of patients receiving neoadjuvant chemotherapy followed by surgical resection, and have been associated with a median OS of 72 months, which is more than three years longer than those who do not experience a pCR. - All patients experienced a clinically significant decrease in their CA-125 protein levels as of their most recent study visit.
 CA-125 is used to monitor certain cancers during and after treatment.
 CA-125 is present in greater concentrations in ovarian cancer cells than in other cells.
-A 50% reduction in CA-125 levels is considered meaningful.